phonegap/phonegap-docs/docs-phonegap/en/edge/guide/cli/index.md

 * WebOS
 * Symbian

- In contrast to
-PhoneGap Build, local builds support BlackBerry 10.
+Unlike PhoneGap Build, local builds support BlackBerry 10.
 The WebOS and Symbian platforms are _only_ available when building remotely.
 The following platforms are only available when building locally:

 * Windows Phone 8
 * Windows 8

-See the Platform Support table for an overview of all available options.
-See Build Applications Remotely below for details on PhoneGap Build.
+See the Overview section's _Platform Support_ table for an overview of all available options.
+See below for details on how to use PhoneGap Build to build remotely.

 If building locally, you need to run the command-line interface from the same machine that supports the platform's SDK.
 The CLI supports